 - Costs Associated With Building a Man Cave

-- Cost of building a man cave in an outbuilding
+- Cost of building a man cave outdoors

-- Cost of building a man cave in a garage
+- Cost of building a man cave in the garage

 - A Few Man Cave Ideas to Get You Started